 If you have been around for a while, you have probably noticed how our cooking changes as summer approaches, we post fewer recipes of soups, fewer dishes that require long cooking, simpler, more refreshing recipes, and we go crazy with the paletas.

 May I interest you in an Arroz con Leche Paletas (Frozen Rice Pudding Popsicles)?

 You may think that I am a bit obsessed with paletas (popsicles), and you’d be wrong, I am very obsessed with them, and already have a long list of ideas that I’ll be posting this summer.

 I am in a quest to turn many foods I love into popsicles, so I can enjoy them even more in our hot summers.

-We Dominicans love our Arroz con Leche (Rice Pudding), we can have it for breakfast, desert and dinner.
+We Dominicans love our Arroz con Leche (Rice Pudding), we can have it for breakfast, dessert and dinner.
 Literally.
-And while you may be a bit doubtful about the idea of turning it into a popsicle, trust me, it works.
+And while you may be a bit doubtful about the idea of turning it into a frozen rice pudding bar, trust me, it works.

 Of course, my opinion has to be confirmed by my crack team of testers (my daughter and her friends), and trust me, they are not easy to please.
 And pleased they were.

 - 8 cups of water

 - 1/4 cup of golden raisins

 - Pour the water, rice, and salt into a medium (1 gal [4 lt]) iron o cast aluminum pot.